khimaros/raid-explorations/README.md

 ## discoveries

-### dm-integrity + md considered harmful
+### dm-integrity + md on linux <5.4-rc1 considered harmful

 tl;dr, on a system with four 10GiB drives in a RAID-5 configuration using the setup described above, **200 bytes of randomly distributed corruption across two drives (in non-overlapping stripes) could result in unrecoverable failure of the entire array**.

-This outcome has been verified with Linux kernel 4.19 and 5.7.0.
+This outcome has been verified with Linux kernel 4.19 and should affect any kernel which doesn't include [this EILSEQ patch](https://github.com/torvalds/linux/commit/b76b4715eba0d0ed574f58918b29c1b2f0fa37a8).

 To break the integrity device, write 100 random bytes to random locations on `/dev/sda3`: